 - If you take 10.0 mL of wine instead of 5, your calculation is just TA = V and you get a little more precision.
 The drawback is that it will take more than 5 mL of TA Titrant so if you use a syringe rather than a buret, you’ll have to fill it twice, offsetting the gain in precision.
 And you are using more reagents.

 where V = mL Titrant needed to reach the endpoint; 0.133 = normality of the Titrant, S = mL sample.
 The value 75 is the equivalent weight of tartaric acid.

 - To report your values as percent, divide the g/L value by 10; e.g. if your wine comes out as 6.6 g/L that is 0.66%.

 - To report your values as some other acid, substitute that acid’s equivalent weight in the above equation for the 75 figure.
 For example, cider makers prefer to report TA values as malic acid, whose equivalent weight is 67.

-- Another way to report TA is in units of milliequivalents of acid per liter, meq/L, as is often done in Europe.
-This is technically more correct in my view, because you don’t have to assume the identity of any particular acid in reporting the value.
+- Another way to report TA is in units of milliequivalents of acid per liter, meq/L. This is technically more correct in my view, because you don’t have to assume the identity of any particular acid in reporting the value.
 To calculate your results in meq/L, replace the ‘75’ figure in Eq.
 1 above with 1000.

 pH 7.0 vs pH 8.2?